tinacms/tinacms-site/content/blog/using-tinacms-on-gatsby-cloud.md

 If you are using the gatsby-tinacms-git plugin, make sure to use version: 0.2.16-canary.0 or later!
 </tip>

-It's simple to setup the canary, just need to run `yarn add gatsby-tinacms-git@canary` until this version reaches a full release.
+To set up for canary, run `yarn add gatsby-tinacms-git@canary` until this version reaches a full release.

 To get Tina working in Gatsby Cloud, we'll need to configure a few environment variables in our **Gatsby Cloud site settings**: